OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:25

-When the dead rise, they will neither marry nor be given in marriage; they will be like the angels in heaven.
+When the dead are raised, they will neither marry nor be given in marriage; they will be like the angels in heaven.

 ## Mark 12:26